neurospin/unicog/unicogfmri/localizer_pypreprocess/README.md

        cd $ROOTDIR/scripts

 ####  Data importation
-Please the importation with BIDS [https://github.com/neurospin/unicog/tree/master/bids](BIDS).
+Please the importation with BIDS [https://github.com/neurospin/unicog/tree/master/bids](https://github.com/neurospin/unicog/tree/master/bids).

+To launch the step of importation, place the exp_info/download.tsv and the exp_info/participants.tsv into the $ROOTDIR/dataset/exp_info directory.
+Then use the script of importation:

+      python neurospin_to_bids.py -root_path $ROOTDIR/dataset -neurospin_database trio

-###### Preprocessing and first-level
+#### Preprocessing

-We are now going to use pypreprocess to run the preprocessing and the first level analysis in a single step.
-All the information resides in a configuration file, here *config.ini*.
-Read this file.
-The parameters are document on pypreprocess website.

-Then, run:
+We are now going to use the script for the preprocessing.
+The configuration of all steps (slice timing, normalisation, use SPM8 or SPM12, use the MCR (Matlab Compiled Runtime) .... ) are described in the config.ini file.
+To launch this step:

-      python preprocess_and_1st_level.py config.ini
+    python preprocess.py config.ini

-If everything works well, reports have been create in html files which you can open, e.g., with firefox.

-* $ROOTDIR/processed_data/report_preproc.html
-* $ROOTDIR/processed_data/sub*/res_stats/report_stats.

-The statistics maps are located in the subjects subfolders in results:
+When the preprocessing is finished, you can see a report into $ROOTDIR/processed_data/report_preproc.html

+#### First level

+Now we are going to launch the first level (design matrix, fit the data, contrast of interest):

+      python first_level.py

+When the script is finished, you can see a report into $ROOTDIR/processed_data/sub*/res_stats/report_stats.html

+#### For further analysis
+Further analysis can be done with python tools.
+Please take a look at [https://nistats.github.io/auto_examples/index.html#second-level-analysis-examples](https://nistats.github.io/auto_examples/index.html#second-level-analysis-examples).

-#### Visualizing contrasts
+#### Additional step for visualizing contrasts with the Anatomist software

-The maps can be visualized interactively with the [Anatomist Software](http://brainvisa.info/doc/anatomist-4.4/ana_training/en/html/index.html#ana_training%book).
+The maps can be visualized interactively with the [Anatomist Software](http://brainvisa.info/web/anatomist.html).

      source /i2bm/local/Ubuntu-14.04-x86_64/brainvisa/bin/bv_env.sh